Finnerex/MissileTurret/README.md

 #### Known Issues

-- Missiles might not sync properly between server & client (maybe)
+- Missiles might not sync properly between server & client (maybe) (please let me know if you experience this)

 #### Credits